ProvableHQ/ARCs/arc-0009/README.md

 Dynamic dispatch introduces two new data types to handle AVM-native constructs that require special treatment when passed across dynamic call boundaries.

-### `dynamic.record`
+### `record.dynamic`

-A `dynamic.record` is a fixed-size, general representation of a record.
+A `record.dynamic` is a fixed-size, general representation of a record.
 Unlike static records, a dynamic record:

 - Has a constant size regardless of its data contents
 - Is **NOT** checked for existence or uniqueness at the call site